thesevenths/quant/transformer/readme.md

 Epoch 50/50, Loss: 0.0004

 One of the most important reasons:
-  **is that the training data is relatively stable, but the test dataset is quite different (the closing price has increased by more than ten times).
+  **is that the training data is relatively stable, but the test dataset is quite different (the closing price has increased by more than ten times:from 1200 to 20000) from the train data(relatively stable:from 750 to 1200).
 The model has not learned the price patterns from the training data, or in other words, the training data has over fitted.**

 === Analyzing Factor Importance ===